 New Studies in Athletics

-NSA is a unique journal for professionals working in athletics.
-It is the bridge between science and academia, on the one hand, and the practical work of operating and developing the sport, on the other.
-As such, NSA is a service to the Member Federations, especially the personnel responsible for their strategy and programme implementation, and it is an extension of all the World Athletics educational programmes.
-Currently, NSA is under review and will be re-launched online in 2020.
-Meanwhile you can access the NSA Archive here.
+NSA was launched in 1986 and spanned 32 years.
+The last publication was volume 32/2017.
+It was a unique journal for professionals working in athletics and a bridge between science and academia, on the one hand, and the practical work of operating and developing the sport, on the other.
+You can access the NSA Archive here.